Flexible Online Emotionally Focused Therapy Options

 Where is Grouport available?

-Grouport is available worldwide for everyone.
-All sessions are held virtually over video chat.
-We offer separate therapy groups for Adults (18+) and Teens and Adolescents (under 18).
+Grouport is available worldwide for everyone!
+We serve clients of all ages and backgrounds, with all sessions held virtually over video chat.
+We offer separate therapy groups for Adults (18+) and Teens & Adolescents (under 18).

 Do I get to choose my therapist?

-Yes.
-After signing up, a care coordinator will reach out to understand your needs and match you with the right therapist and schedule.
-You can switch therapists anytime.
+Yes!
+After signing up, a care coordinator will reach out to understand your needs and match you with a therapist and schedule of your choosing.

 Yes.
-EFT principles help teens understand their own emotions and attachment needs, repair relationships with parents and peers, and develop healthier ways of connecting.
-At Grouport, we offer separate therapy groups for Adults (18+) and Teens and Adolescents (under 18) to ensure age-appropriate support.
+Emotionally Focused Therapy has been adapted for families (EFFT) to help parents and children rebuild attachment bonds.
+At Grouport, we offer separate therapy groups for Adults (18+) and Teens & Adolescents (under 18) to ensure age-appropriate support.

 VIEW MORE